- Work 020 7667 5000

 Within Media finance, Harbottle & Lewis LLP is a first tier firm,

-Within Sport, Harbottle & Lewis LLP is a third tier firm,
+Within Sport, Harbottle & Lewis LLP is a second tier firm,

 Further information on Harbottle & Lewis LLP

 Please choose from this list to view details of what we say about Harbottle & Lewis LLP in other jurisdictions.

 - Corporate and commercial : M&A: smaller deals, up to £50m

 - Dispute resolution : Commercial litigation

 - Human resources : Employment: employers and senior executives